Two principal legislative acts establish the regular asylum procedure:

 Preliminary examination

-The assessment must refer to the information relating to the applicant’s country of origin, including the titles of the information reports, years and institutions that prepared it, a link to the web addresses, and its correspondence with the statement and information obtained during the interview with the applicant.
+The assessment must refer to the information relating to the applicant’s country of origin, including the titles of the information reports, years and institutions that prepared them, a link to the web addresses, and its correspondence with the statement and information obtained during the interview with the applicant.
 This conclusion should include references to accurate, up-to-date information from multiple sources.[3]

 Grounds for rejection at the preliminary stage are the following: